 Randy Liedtke created this Bloody Mary that’s so awesomely over-the-top it clearly belongs in our Department of Outrageously Overindulgent Bloody Marys.

 The cocktail is garnished with one footlong sub, four pieces of fried chicken, one entire pepperoni pizza, two double cheeseburgers, onion ring, french fries, garlic bread, pickles, olives, onions, one whole lemon, one whole lime, jalapeños, and last but not least, a second Bloody Mary.

 Reblogged from randyliedtke

 We’ve just found the parfait equivalent of the outrageously overindulgent bloody mary.
-This sweet triple-decker monstrosity is called the EST 48 (named after its towering 18.9 inch height) and it’s on the menu at Café Est!
+This sweet triple-decker monstrosity is called the EST 48 (named after its towering height of 48-centimeters, which is 18.9 inches of sweetness) and it’s on the menu at Café Est!
 Est!, located in a shopping and dining complex in the heart of downtown Tokyo next to Shinjuku Station.

 The café offers a wide assortment of outrageously over-the-top partfaits (some come topped with slices of cake), but the EST 48 is by far the most decadent of them all.
 It comes topped with not one, but two ice cream cones, both of which are covered with toppings and sprinkles.

 "At the base, there’s a dish of vanilla ice cream ringed with strawberries, bananas, and Pocky sticks (plus imitation Corn Flakes, as is seemingly required by Japanese sundae regulations).
 On top of that there’s an ice cream cone with chocolate sauce and sprinkles.
 Inserted into that is another ice cream cone, this time with strawberry sauce and more sprinkles.
 And finally, just to make sure the whole thing doesn’t visually disappoint by being too short, there’s an umbrella."